-Gans Creek Wild Area Trail is a 7.7 mile lightly trafficked loop trail located near Columbia, MO that features a river and is good for all skill levels.
+Gans Creek Wild Area Trail is a 7.7 mile lightly trafficked loop trail located near Columbia, Missouri that features a river and is good for all skill levels.
 The trail is primarily used for hiking and horses and is accessible year-round.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash